 Currently my ‘colleagues’ consist of my four small people, as I’m on mat. leave.
 We have chats around the sink (washing things off our hands mostly) rather than the water cooler.
 I do,however, have fond memories of discussing (and booking!!) dream holidays with colleagues and looking forward to the idle chat over cottage cheese and chunky crackers at lunchtime.
 Living vicariously through watching repeats of the West Wing, swooning over their work dynamic, suffices for now.

-When you need a caffeine fix at 4pm, now it’s dark outside, we hope you have a work wife who will pop out with you to see the twinkly lights, drinking in some cold, frosty air, catching some of the feeling of Christmas spirit that seems to be creeping in, returning warmed and recharged.
+When you need a caffeine fix at 4pm, now it’s getting lighter outside, we hope you have a work wife who will pop out with you to see the snowdrops in the park, gawp at the last-minute flower purchases for Valentines, and return warmed and recharged.

 Oh, and if you’re still on the fence about the benefits of work wives (and husbands) then we’ll leave you with this… ‘NASA found fatigued crews with experience together made fewer errors when placed under pressure than fresh crews who had never flown together.’